Newman Lake Fire & Rescue History

 In August of 1958 Newman Lake Fire & Rescue was dissolved and the new tax supported Spokane County Fire District #13 was officially formed.
 Fire helmets were obtained from the Civil Defense to be distributed to the volunteers and 9 volunteers attended fire training offered by the Civil Defense.
 A 1949 Dodge Power Wagon with a 300 gallon tank was purchased for $1505.

-In 2015 the community supported a bond that allowed the department to build a new fire station.
-Today Spokane County Fire District #13 (Newman Lake Fire & Rescue) operates out of two (2) stations with 8 fire apparatus and a fire boat.
+In 2015 the community supported a bond that allowed the department to build a new fire station #1.
+Today Spokane County Fire District #13 (Newman Lake Fire & Rescue) operates out of two (2) stations with 8 fire apparatus and a fire boat and support apparatus.

 Newman Lake responders are dispatched by an enhanced 911 system.
 The fire dispatch center sends out a page to our volunteers.
 Available volunteers respond, leaving their families or jobs to come to your aid.
 Many of our EMTs respond directly to your home for medical emergencies while others bring support vehicles from the stations.
 We are continually looking for new volunteers to help ensure the best coverage.
 We also have mutual aid agreements with fire districts in Spokane County and Kootenai County.